 This unique class focuses on

 Ask around for recommendations or search the web to find two or three doulas that might be a good fit for you.
 Give those doulas a call or an e-mail and ask for a free interview.
 Doulas know that having a good fit is important, so this way you can make sure you feel comfortable before you hire.

 Interview!
 This can take place in the comfort of your own home or in a public place of your choosing.
+During COVID-19 restrictions, my interviews all take place as video conferences.
 My interviews take about an hour.
 Don’t worry if you don’t know what questions to ask–this can be a very casual conversation.
 I will ask you some things about your pregnancy and your goals for the birth and you’ll get a chance to ask me questions too.

 If you choose me as your doula, you will sign a contract and pay a deposit.
 I can take checks, PayPal, Venmo or Square.

 Schedule a prenatal visit.
 You will have 1-3 prenatal visits (typically 2) for us to get to know each other and begin preparing to be a stellar team for your birth.